“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 Luckily this seemed simple enough, all we were fighting against was time.

-I didn’t realize just how wrong I was until I was awoken early in the morning by a loud CRACK followed by strong winds and the sound of hustling outside.
+I didn’t realize just how wrong I was until early in the morning when a loud CRACK followed by strong winds and the sound of hustling outside woke me up.

 © Copyright 2016 Anon Amous.
 All rights reserved.